(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Step 1.
 Choose the Size of the Tent

-The first step in choosing a tent is to narrow it down to the right-sized tent.
-This means both the square footage and the height.
+The first step in choosing a tent is to narrow it down to the right-sized tent, which means both the square footage and the height.

 Tent sleeping capacity is simply based on how many sleeping bags can fit in the tent.
 It does not mean the number of people the tent will hold comfortably.